-References to FCC regulations in this appendix are not applicable outside of the U.S. The PARTNER II 220V System is suitable for use in commercial environments only.
+References to FCC regulations in this appendix are not applicable outside of the U.S.

 FCC Notification and Repair Information

 This equipment is registered with the FCC in accordance with Part 68 of its rules.
 In compliance with those rules, you are advised of the following: